Ernie Haase: Career

 After the Cathedral Quartet retired in 1999, Haase embarked upon a solo career for a few years.
 In addition to his solo concerts, he performed from 2001 through 2003 with Jake Hess, Wesley Pritchard, and George Younce in the Old Friends Quartet.

 After the Old Friends Quartet disbanded due to the ill health of Younce and Hess, Haase founded the Signature Sound Quartet, Inc. The group was rebranded by their record label, Gaither Music, to "Ernie Haase and Signature Sound", to take advantage of the platform of the Cathedral Quartet and Haase's popularity as their final tenor.
 The group received their third "Best Roots Gospel Album" Grammy nomination for Something Beautiful, an homage to the Bill and Gloria Gaither song of the same name.
+In May 2023 the group celebrated their 20th anniversary by recording a live album in Amsterdam, Netherlands.

 Personal life

 Haase married George Younce's third daughter, Lisa Younce, in 1990 after a brief courtship.